hivaamiri/_polimi_iot/_iot/Activity_1/README.md

 Each time a mote receives a true message, the counter variable increments one step.
-Afterward an `if` condition determines that the counter is a factor of 10 or not, if yes, it turns off all the LEDs of the receiver mote.
+Afterward, an `if` condition determines that the counter is a factor of 10 or not, if yes, it turns off all the LEDs of the receiver mote.
+It worth mentioning that the value of counter incremented in a mote is separated from the value of counter received.
+It means that the turning of the LEDs is based on the counter value received from other motes.

-        if (counter % 10 == 0)	//if counter mod 10 equals to 0, it makes the LEDs off
+        if (msg->counter % 10 == 0)	//if counter mod 10 equals to 0, it makes the LEDs off
         {
             call Leds.led0Off();
             call Leds.led1Off();